NJUVISION/Unicorn/README.md

 **Abstract — ** A universal multiscale conditional coding framework, Unicorn, is proposed to compress the geometry and attribute of any given point cloud.
 Geometry compression is addressed in [Part I](https://ieeexplore.ieee.org/document/10682571) of this paper, while attribute compression is discussed in [Part II](https://ieeexplore.ieee.org/document/10682566).

-For geoemtry compression, we construct the multiscale sparse tensors of each voxelized point cloud frame and properly leverage lower-scale priors in the current and (previously processed) temporal reference frames to improve the conditional probability approximation or content-aware predictive reconstruction of geometry occupancy in compression.
+For geometry compression, we construct the multiscale sparse tensors of each voxelized point cloud frame and properly leverage lower-scale priors in the current and (previously processed) temporal reference frames to improve the conditional probability approximation or content-aware predictive reconstruction of geometry occupancy in compression.

 For attribute compression, Since attribute components exhibit very different intrinsic characteristics from the geometry element, e.g., 8-bit RGB color versus 1-bit occupancy, we process the attribute residual between lower-scale reconstruction and current-scale data.
 Similarly, we leverage spatially lower-scale priors in the current frame and (previously processed) temporal reference frame to improve the probability estimation of attribute intensity through conditional residual prediction in lossless mode or enhance the attribute reconstruction through progressive residual refinement in lossy mode for better performance.